David-Fryd/chat-analyzer/docs/source/gettingstarted.rst

 The analyzed output file can now be found at ``<output_filepath>``!

-Step 4 - Visualize the Chat Data
+Final Step - Visualize the Chat Data
 **********************************

 Now that we have generated the output file, we will use the visualizer found at `chatanalyze.com/visualize`_ to nicely visualize the analytical data.
-Once on the page, all you have to do is select the output file and the visualization data will automatically appear on screen.
+Once on the page, all you have to do is select the output file on the page and the visualization data will automatically appear on screen.

 .. _chatanalyze.com/visualize: https://chatanalyze.com/visualize

 The two core features currently availiable are the **graph** representation of chat activity, and the **highlights** table.
 The graph provides a quick visual reference to the chat activity at any given point throughout the whole stream.
-The highlights table provides a useful way of examining the highest-activity portions of the video, and quickly jumping to those sections of the stream using the "Jump To" functionality.
+The highlights table provides a useful way to examine the highest-activity portions of the video, and to quickly jump to those sections of the stream using the "Jump To" functionality.

 Usage Modes & Source